donjajo/php-jsondb/README.md

 ```

 ##### Where Statement:
-This WHERE only works as AND Operator at the moment
+This WHERE works as AND Operator at the moment or OR
 ```php
 	<?php
 	$users = $json_db->select( 'name, state'  )